Curious about how to make a DIY t-shirt with heat transfer vinyl?

 You can easily make a word design in Silhouette Studio using the text tool.
 Any fonts you have on your computer can be used.
 The cutting and transferring process is exactly the same as for any other shape or design.

 If you have purchased pre-cut iron-on letters, you won’t actually have to cut or weed anything.
-You can use the adhesive carrier sheet from from some old HTV to compose and transfer your design, or just place the letters on your t-shirt by hand.
+You can use the adhesive carrier sheet from some old HTV to compose and transfer your design, or just place the letters on your t-shirt by hand.

 Is there a vinyl cutter for t-shirts?